ic S/general/checkmark circled Thanks for subscribing! Be on the lookout for our next newsletter.

 Students cannot pay tuition in installments.
 Contact the financial aid office to verify this and discuss options.

-Does Northern Kentucky University Offer Tuition Waivers?
+Northern Kentucky University Tuition Waivers

 Schools sometimes waiver tuition for certain groups, to reduce the total cost of attendance.
-Some schools offer tuition waivers for employees and their family members, underrepresented students, or military students.
+Some colleges offer tuition waivers for employees and their family members, underrepresented students, or military students.
 Even with a tuition waiver, other expenses and fees are the responsibility of the student.

-Northern Kentucky University has some full or partial tuition waivers available for: - International Students
+Northern Kentucky University has some full or partial tuition waivers available for: - International Students - X

 Check the financial aid website for more information on payment plans and tuition waivers.